Jtg003/https-github.com-pegasus-isi-pegasus/README.md

 Pegasus enables scientists to construct workflows in abstract terms without worrying about the details of the underlying execution environment or the particulars of the low-level specifications required by the middleware (Condor, Globus, Amazon EC2, etc.).
-In the process, Pegasus can plan and optimize the workflow to enable efficient, high-performance execution of large workflows on complex, distributed infrastructures.
+In the process, Pegasus can $ ant dist and optimize the workflow to enable efficient, high-performance execution of large workflows on complex, distributed infrastructures.